 Fibroids are usually self-diagnosed (by a firm touch of the abdomen) or diagnosed by a doctor during a normal pelvic exam.
 Fibroids usually feel like hard tissue just under the skin.
 Your doctor can also find shape irregularities in your uterus during a pelvic exam, which would suggest you have fibroids.
-An ultrasound is another way to diagnose fibroids.
+Ultrasound is another way to diagnose fibroids.

 What Is the Risk of Cancer from Fibroids?

 Many reputable sources say that there is an increased risk for developing uterine and breast cancer in those that have fibroids.
-However, this correlation hasn’t been definitively made and there’s a serious lack of studies supporting this claim.
+However, this correlation hasn’t been definitively made and there’s currently a lack of studies supporting this claim.

-It’s likely that the correlation exists because estrogen dominance can contribute to both estrogenic cancers (such as breast, ovarian, uterine or thyroid cancer) and fibroids.
+It’s likely that the correlation exists because Estrogen Dominance can contribute to both estrogenic cancers (such as breast, ovarian, uterine or thyroid cancer) and fibroids.

-Conventional “treatments” offer little else other than myomectomy (removal of fibroids), embolization (fibroid shrinkage), or outright hysterectomy (removal of uterus).
+Conventional “treatments” offer little else other than myomectomy (removal of fibroids), embolization (fibroid shrinkage), or outright hysterectomy (removal of the uterus).
 The last one can be tragic news for women who still want to have children.